django-oscar/django-oscar/docs/source/take_a_peek.rst

 * Two shipping methods are specified so that the shipping method step of checkout is not skipped.
-If there is only one shipping method (which is true of core oscar) then the shipping method step is skipped as there is no choice to be made.
+If there is only one shipping method (which is true of core Oscar) then the shipping method step is skipped as there is no choice to be made.

 * A profile class is specified which defines a few simple fields.
 This is to